ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 - DELETE
   DELETE option is used to fire the trigger when data in the table are deleted by executing a DELETE statement.
 - INSERT
   INSERT option is used to fire the trigger when data are inserted into the table by executing an INSERT statement.
-If the table has a LOB column, a trigger can be created with the ‘BEFORE INSERT … FOR EACH ROW’ statement.
+Tables with LOB columns can create a trigger with the ‘BEFORE INSERT … FOR EACH ROW’ statement.
 However, an error occurs when the DML statement firing the trigger is executed.
 - UPDATE
   UPDATE option is used to fire the trigger when data in the table are updated by executing an UPDATE statement.
-The optional OF clause further specifies that the trigger will fire only when an UPDATE statement changes one of the columns specified therein.
-If the table has a LOB column, a trigger can be created with the ‘BEFORE UPDATE … FOR EACH ROW’ statement.
+The OF clause specifies that the trigger will only be fired when an UPDATE statement changes one of the columns specified therein.
+Tables with LOB columns can create a trigger with the ‘BEFORE UPDATE … FOR EACH ROW’ statement.
 However, an error occurs when the DML statement firing the trigger is executed.

 *ON table_name*